Render-and-Compare: Cross-View 6 DoF Localization from Noisy Prior: Dataset

 \subsection{Query GT Generation}

 We apply a scalable semi-automatic annotation to find the GT pose parameters $\{ \boldsymbol{\mathcal{\xi}}_i^q \}$ for query images.
 Our GT tool can label thousands of query poses, while only asking for dozens of manual assignments.
-In detail, we first employ Structure-from-Motion to reconstruct sparse point clouds for reference images and multiple query sequences, respectively.
+In detail, Structure-from-Motion is first employed to reconstruct sparse point clouds for reference images and multiple query sequences.
 As ground and aerial images show remarkable visual differences, it is quite difficult to match keypoints even adopting state-of-the-art learning-based techniques~\cite{sarlin2020superglue, sun2021loftr}.
-We then manually specify some iconic tie points across aerial-and-ground images, and conduct bundle adjustment for all individual SfM blocks.
-Finally, we obtain an integral 3D registration model, which owns camera poses for reference and query images.
-We evaluate the accuracy of the GT poses by median reprojection errors, which are $0.52$ pixels for the whole 3D model and $0.38$ for tie points.
-For visual inspection, we demonstrate the aerial and ground model registration quality in Figure~\ref{fig:regis_vis}.
+We manually specify some iconic tie points across aerial-and-ground images, and conduct bundle adjustment for all individual SfM blocks.
+Finally, an integral 3D registration model is obtained, which owns camera poses for reference and query images.
+The accuracy of the GT poses is evaluated by median reprojection errors, which are $0.52$ pixels for the whole 3D model and $0.38$ for tie points, respectively.
+For visual inspection, the aerial and ground model registration quality is demonstrated in Figure~\ref{fig:regis_vis}.
 Besides, we randomly render images at the estimated GT poses using the textured mesh in Figure~\ref{fig:pixel_vis}.
 They appear in pixel-level alignment, supporting that the poses are accurate.